0

 Some crops are more prone to mold than others.
 Larger seeds are the usual culprits.
 They are more likely to be “dirty” because they have a greater surface area to hold mold spores.
 They are also the seeds that we soak before planting.

-This resource here is our growing guide, which also shows recommended soak times.
+This resource here is our cheat sheet, which also shows recommended soak times.
 Always use the lowest soak time to start as you figure out what works best for you.
 Sterilizing some crops is the best way to prevent mold and damping off.

 Related | Learn How to Grow Microgreens at Home | A Step by Step Guide